 Some of our patents and patent applications may in the future be co-owned with third parties.
 In addition, collaborators or future licensors may co-own their patents and patent applications with other third parties with whom we do not have a direct relationship.
 Our rights to certain of these patents and patent applications may be dependent, in part, on inter-institutional or other operating agreements between the joint owners of such patents and patent applications, who are not parties to our license agreements.
-If our collaborators or future licensors do not have exclusive control of the grant of licenses under any such third-party co-owners' interest in such patents or patent applications or we are otherwise unable to secure such exclusive rights, such co-owners may be able to license their rights to other third parties, including our competitors, and our competitors could market competing products and technology to the extent such products and technology are not also covered by our intellectual property.
+If our collaborators or future licensors do not have exclusive control of the grant of licenses under any such third-party co-owners' interest in such patents or patent applications, and our competitors could market competing products and technology to the extent such products and technology are not also covered by our intellectual property.
 In addition, we may need the cooperation of any such co-owners of our patents in order to enforce such patents against third parties, and such cooperation may not be provided to us.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations, and prospects.